sethforprivacy/sethforprivacy.com/content/episodes/s1e05-justin-ehrenhofer.md

-+++
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2021-07-26T15:37:31-05:00"
-title = "Privacy by default, contributing to FOSS, and Monero w/ Justin Ehrenhofer" date = 2021-07-26T15:37:31-05:00 author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = "" tags = ["privacy", "podcast", "opt out", "season 1"] keywords = ["privacy", "podcast", "opt out", "season 1"] description = "Wondering how you can contribute to FOSS projects without being able to code, or why privacy needs to be the default option in tools you use?
-This episode, we're sitting down with Justin Ehrenhofer to chat about contributing to FOSS projects as a non-dev, why privacy by default matters, and where Monero fits into his toolkit." summary = "Wondering how you can contribute to FOSS projects without being able to code, or why privacy needs to be the default option in tools you use?
-This episode, we're sitting down with Justin Ehrenhofer to chat about contributing to FOSS projects as a non-dev, why privacy by default matters, and where Monero fits into his toolkit." showFullContent = false toc = false draft = false
+description: Wondering how you can contribute to FOSS projects without being able to code, or why privacy needs to be the default option in tools you use?
+This episode, we're sitting down with Justin Ehrenhofer to chat about contributing to FOSS projects as a non-dev, why privacy by default matters, and where Monero fits into his toolkit.
-+++
+draft: false
+keywords:
+- privacy
+- podcast
+- opt out
+- season 1
+tags:
+- privacy
+- podcast
+- opt out
+- season 1
+title: Privacy by default, contributing to FOSS, and Monero w/ Justin Ehrenhofer
+toc: false
+---

 # Episode